 about the sanctuary

-A free resource library for outward-focused worship, fuelled by a vibrant, creative house
+a free resource library for outward-focused worship, fuelled by a vibrant, creative, daily rhythm of prayer

 We exist to inspire, resource and challenge

-the UK church to a deeper, heart-felt worship that is both upwardly
+the UK church to a deeper, more heart-felt worship that is both upwardly

 (Matthew 26:6-13) and outwardly (Isaiah 58:5-12) focused.